-3.6.1 Type of Construction
+Type of Construction

-The reactor is being installed in a building which also houses offices and laboratories.
-Originally the building, of monolithic concrete construction, was used by a radiochemistry group which prepared large radioactive sources of high specific intensity and did research on related problems.
+The reactor is installed in a building which also houses offices and laboratories.
+Originally the building, of monolithic concrete construction, was used by a radiochemistry group.
+The group prepared large radioactive sources of high specific intensity and did research on related problems.

-The building was designed expressly for the operations of this chemistry group and included two large, well-shielded process cells and an elaborate contaminated waste disposal plant.
+The building was designed expressly for the operations of this chemistry group and included two large, well shielded process cells and an elaborate contaminated waste disposal plant.
 One of these process cells has been converted to a reactor cell.
 The cell ceiling and three of the walls are 5-1/2 ft thick and made of reinforced normal concrete.
-The floor has a 3-1/2 ft tamped earth fill between 1 ft top and bottom layers of reinforced concrete.
+The floor has a 3-1/2 ft tamped earth fill between 1-ft top and bottom layers of reinforced concrete.
 The remaining wall, in which is located the access door, is made of 2 ft of reinforced concrete.
-See Figs. 2.32 and 2.34.